sass/sass/accepted/slash-separator.md

   > list that's in parentheses, it's *not* converted to a slash-free number.

 * It is stored in a Sass variable.

+* It is passed into a user-defined function or mixin.

 * It is returned by a function.